steviecurran/wrangling-lecture/README.md

 # Wrangling lecture

-A lecture on introductory data wrangling for my 3rd year Physics and Space Sciene students.
+A lecture on introductory data wrangling for my 3rd year Physics and Space Science students.

 Given in conjunction with two notebboks: